gabriele-costa/wbpls/README.md

 Watermarking-Based Physical-Level Security (WBPLS) is a model checking tool for the verification of security protocols using physical channel protection primitives called *watermarking* and *jamming*.

 This repository contains the ProVerif theory and the models of the protocols described in the paper
 > [G. Costa, P. Degano, L. Galletta and S. Soderi.
-Formally verifying security protocols with watermarking and jamming](), Manuscript submitted for publication, 2022.
+Formally verifying security protocols built on watermarking and jamming](), Manuscript submitted for publication, 2022.

 # Requirement